Robust Template Matching via Hierarchical Convolutional Features from a Shape Biased CNN: Results

 Table~\ref{tab:table2} shows the AUC scores produced by DIM using features from two convolutional layers of Model\_A and Model\_D.
 All possible combinations of two layers were tested and the table shows only selected results with the best performance.
 Each cell of the table contains two AUC scores, the upper one is produced using Model\_A and the bottom is produced by Model\_D.
 The up and down-arrows indicate whether the AUC score of Model\_D is better or worse than that of Model\_A.

 It can be seen from Table~\ref{tab:table2} that for the 24 layer combinations for which results are shown, 21 results for both BBS and KTM dataset are better for Model\_D than for Model\_A.
 Furthermore, the best result for each dataset (indicated in bold) is generated using the features from Model\_D.
-These results thus support the conclusion that slightly increasing the shape bias of the VGG19 model increases the performance of template matching.
+These results thus support the conclusion that more discriminative features can be obtained by slightly increasing the shape bias of the VGG19 model which increases the performance of template matching.

-It can also be seen from Table~\ref{tab:table2} that all the best results using Model\_D (i.e. an AUC$>$0.69 for the BBS dataset and an AUC$>$0.68 for the KTM dataset) are obtained using a combination of an early layer and a later layer.
-This result supports the conclusion that more accurate template matching can be achieved using both low-level features (that allow better discrimination and precise localisation) and high-level features (that are more tolerant to appearance changes).

 To determine if fusing features from more layers would further improve template matching performance, DIM was applied to all combinations of three layers from Model\_D.
 There are a total of 560 different combinations of three layers.
 It is impossible to show all these results in this paper, therefore the highest 10 AUC scores are shown in Table~\ref{tab:table3}.
-All results can be found in the supplementary material.

-For both datasets, using three layers produced an improvement in the best AUC score (around 0.01) compared to when using two layers.
-The best 10 results are obtained using \textit{conv1\_1} to \textit{conv2\_2} in combination with layers in the range \textit{conv3\_1} to \textit{conv4\_4} which also support the conclusion that more accurate template matching can be achieved using both low-level and high-level features.
+For both dataset, using three layers produced an improvement in the best AUC score (around 0.01) compared to when using two layers.